Dr. Ken Manges Ph.D. | Forensic Psychologist |Expert Witness

 Demonstrative evidence is any form of secondary proof that explains testimonial, documentary, or concrete evidence.

-Demonstrative evidences comes in 1 of 5 forms:
+Demonstrative evidence comes in 1 of 5 forms:

 - Chart, diagram, map, or summary